watto-engineer/dash/doc/shared-libraries.md

 Shared Libraries
 ================

-## bytzconsensus
+## wagerrconsensus

-The purpose of this library is to make the verification functionality that is critical to Bytz's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Wagerr's consensus available to other applications, e.g. to language bindings.

 ### API

-The interface is defined in the C header `bytzconsensus.h` located in  `src/script/bytzconsensus.h`.
+The interface is defined in the C header `wagerrconsensus.h` located in  `src/script/wagerrconsensus.h`.

 #### Version

-`bytzconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.
+`wagerrconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.

 #### Script Validation

-`bytzconsensus_verify_script` returns an `int` with the status of the verification.
+`wagerrconsensus_verify_script` returns an `int` with the status of the verification.
 It will be `1` if the input script correctly spends the previous output `scriptPubKey`.

 ##### Parameters
 - `const unsigned char *scriptPubKey` - The previous output script that encumbers spending.